Net Operating Income (NOI)

 The smaller the down payment, the larger the cash-on-cash return would be.
 Having a small down payment results in higher leverage.
 This magnifies the return of the property, but it can also magnify losses.

-Any calculators or content on this page is provided for general information purposes only.
-Casaplorer does not guarantee the accuracy of information shown and is not responsible for any consequences of its use.
+- The calculators and content on this page are for general information only.
+Casaplorer does not guarantee the accuracy and is not responsible for any consequences of using the calculator.